jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 MT influences the binding of another A to a neighboring MT.
 For the purposes of this model only interactions between two As are considered.

-Screen shot of the cooperativity and inputs
+**Screen shot:** cooperativity and inputs

-For cooperativity you need to input the total concentration of A (or MT), K\ :sub:`D`\, phi, which determines the dissociation constant for the second A, and the binding ratio.
+For cooperativity, you need to input the total concentration of A (or MT), K\ :sub:`D`\, φ, which determines the dissociation constant for the second A, and the binding ratio.
 All inputs must be positive numbers.

 Seam and Lattice Binding
 ------------------------

-Seam and lattice binding simulates the case that protein A binds to the MT seam with a different affinity than the lattice.
+Seam and lattice binding simulates a scenario in which protein A binds to the MT seam with a different affinity than the MT lattice.

-Screen shot of seam lattice and inputs
+**Screen shot:** seam lattice and inputs

-For this model you need to input the total concentration of A (or MT) and the dissociation constants for the seam, K\ :sub:`S`\, lattice, K\ :sub:`L`\, and the binding ratio.
+For this model you need to input the total concentration of A (or MT), the dissociation constants for the seam, K\ :sub:`S`\ , lattice, K\
+:sub:`L`\ , and the binding ratio.
 All inputs must be positive numbers.

 MAPs Bind MT-bound MAPs
 -----------------------

-In this model once one A has bound to the MT another A can bind to it without taking up another MT binding site.
+In this model, once one A has bound to the MT, another A can bind to it without taking up another MT binding site.

-Screen shot of MAPs binding and inputs
+**Screen shot:** MAPs binding and inputs

-For this model you need to input the total concentration of A (or MT), the dissociation constant for A binding to MT, K\ :sub:`M`\, the dissociation constant for A binding to MT-bound A, K\ :sub:`A`\, and the binding ratio.
+For this model, you need to input the total concentration of A (or MT), the dissociation constant for A binding to MT, K\ :sub:`M`\ , the dissociation constant for A binding to MT-bound A, K\ :sub:`A`\ , and the binding ratio.
 All inputs must be positive numbers.

 2MAPs Bind MT-bound MAPs
 ------------------------

-In this model once one A has bound to the MT two more As can bind to it without taking up additional MT binding sites.
+In this model, once one A has bound to the MT, two more As can bind to it without taking up additional MT binding sites.

-Screen shot of 2MAP binding.
+**Screen shot:** 2MAP binding

-For this model you need to input the total concentration of A (or MT), the dissociation constant for A binding to MT, K\ :sub:`M`\, the dissociation constant for A binding to MT-bound A, K\ :sub:`A`\, and the binding ratio.
+For this model, you need to input the total concentration of A (or MT), the dissociation constant for A binding to MT, K\ :sub:`M`\ , the dissociation constant for A binding to MT-bound A, K\ :sub:`A`\ , and the binding ratio.
 All inputs must be positive numbers.

 MAPs Dimerize
 -------------

-In this model A can exist either as a monomer or as a dimer and both the monomer and dimer forms can bind to MT.
+In this model, A can exist either as a monomer or as a dimer, and both the monomer and dimer forms can bind to MT.

-Screen shot of dimer and inputs
+**Screen shot:** dimer and inputs

-For this model you need to input the total amount of A (or MT), the dissociation constant for monomeric A binding MT, K\ :sub:`1`\, the dissociation constant for dimeric A binding MT, K\ :sub:`2`\, the dissociation constant for the A dimer, K\ :sub:`A`\, and the binding ratio.
+For this model, you need to input the total amount of A (or MT), the dissociation constant for monomeric A binding MT, K\ :sub:`1`\ , the dissociation constant for dimeric A binding MT, K\ :sub:`2`\ , the dissociation constant for the A dimer, K\ :sub:`A`\ , and the binding ratio.
 All inputs must be positive numbers.